Skip navigation

 Before taking colesevelam,

-• tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while taking colesevelam.
+• tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while taking colesevelam.
 Your doctor may change the doses of your medications or monitor you carefully for side effects.

 • the following nonprescription products may interact with colesevelam: vitamins A, D, E, and K supplements.
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking colesevelam.
 Do not start any of these medications while taking colesevelam without discussing with your healthcare provider.

-• tell your doctor if you have or have ever had a blockage in your stomach or intestines, high levels of triglycerides (fatty substance) in the blood, or swelling of the pancreas caused by high levels of triglycerides in the blood.
+• tell your doctor if you have or ever had a blockage in your stomach or intestines, high levels of triglycerides (fatty substance) in the blood, or swelling of the pancreas caused by high levels of triglycerides in the blood.
 Your doctor will probably tell you not to take colesevelam.

-• tell your doctor if you have had gastrointestinal surgery, and if you have or have ever had any problem with the ability to digest or absorb nutrients from food, any type of stomach problem such as slow stomach emptying, or difficulty swallowing.
+• tell your doctor if you have had surgery on your stomach or intestines, if you have or have ever had any problem with the ability to digest or absorb nutrients from food, or any type of stomach problem such as slow stomach emptying, or difficulty swallowing.

 • tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking colesevelam, call your doctor.